 - Industrialization and urbanization also contribute towards habitat shifting.
 For instance, many parrots dwell in centuries old trees in Australia as they are cavity nesters, but they are losing the nesting sites due to tree logging or by hard competition from introduced species.

 - Moreover, they are being predated by non-native/alien species such as feral cats, rats in the ecosystems such as islands because they do not have much anti-predatory behaviors to protect themselves whereas some species such as Cape Parrot are declining due to a virus known as Psittacine Beak and Feather Disease (PBFD).

-Among all the species, 9.1% and 4.1% of the parrot species are categorized as endangered and critically endangered respectively while 14.2% are considered vulnerable.
-In utter dismay, 4.1% of these beautiful birds already became extinct with major areas of concern are Sub-Saharan Africa and Caribbean Islands.
+Among all the species, 8.6% and 4.8% of the parrot species are categorized as endangered and critically endangered respectively while 14.5% are considered vulnerable.
+Unfortunately, 3.8% of these beautiful birds already became extinct with major areas of concern are Sub-Saharan Africa and Caribbean Islands.

-Invasive species which are likely to predate on parrots needed to be controlled.
+Invasive species which are likely to predate on parrots need to also be controlled.

 Ex-situ conservation such as captive breeding/artificial propagation in places such as zoos is essential.

 Animal Welfare and better regulations for mass-breeding bird facilities.
 Eggs are often taken from their parents.
 Chicks often miss the appropriate care, are fed by inexperienced people causing illness and even starvation.

 Last but not the least, raising awareness by working with media, academic institutions, conservation groups, civil society and governmental institutions could save many of the currently threatened parrot species from becoming extinct.

 WSO's Activities and Initiatives